DataDog/integrations-core/tcp_queue_length/README.md

 ## Overview

-This check monitors the size of the Linux TCP receive and send queues.
+This check monitors the usage of the Linux TCP receive and send queues, and can detect if a TCP receive or send queue is full for individual containers.

 ## Setup